RakipGit/Risk_Assessment_Lab/README.md

 - Internal Host Discovery

-Performed a ping scan across the internal /24 subnet to identify live hosts without conducting port scans.
-The results were saved to host-discovery.txt.
+Performed a ping scan across the subnet to identify live hosts without conducting port scans.
+The results were saved to `host-discovery.txt`.

 ```bash
 sudo nmap -sn 192.168.10.0/24 -oN host-discovery.txt